xmclallen/xmclallen.github.io/resumes/LaTeX/JrDevSimpleView.md

 <span>**Software Engineer**</span>
 Simpleview, Inc. - Tucson, AZ

+-   Made tools to facilitate client reporting on key business metrics.
--   Generate reports using provided templates, basic SQL, ColdFusion, JavaScript, and CSS.
+-   Generate reports using templating technologies SQL, Java Virtual Machine technologies, JavaScript, and CSS.

--   Follow best-practices and standards demonstrated by leads and test all completed work to ensure proper and error-free functionality

--   Assist the Developer Best-Practices committee in developing a repository of documentation and useful snippets, as well as train team members on git useage and work-flows
+-   Implemented and maintained features automating and facilitating critical business process  for clients.
+-   Regularly interfaced and gathered requirements from business clients in order to meet expanding business needs.

+-   Spearheaded organizational migration from subversion to git by training co-workers and establishing best practices, increasing documentation oversight and reducing tribal knowledge accross the organization.
+-   Kubernetes, Docker,
+-   Responsible for flagship API including on-call fixes (and new features) for production
+-   Developed custom team tools and automation programs to ease work - flows

 <span>**Retirement Service Constultant**</span>
 Ascensus - Tucson, AZ

--   Maintain database tables relating to client’s payrolls, legal documents, and plan features
+-   Maintain and updated database tables relating to client’s payrolls, legal documents, and plan features

--   Used SQL queries to engineer report-generating accounting applications
+-   Developed tools to pull generated accounting reports from the data layer, significantly decreasing regulatory violations
 -   Awarded for expertise in IRS regulations, dedication to clients, and leadership skills in October 2018 by largest partner, Vanguard Retirement Plan Access

-<span>**Freelance Web Developer**</span>
+### Other Relevant Experience

+<span>**Consultant**</span>
 Acura “Go ILX” University of Arizona Eller College Campaign - Tucson, AZ

+  - mobile responsive, web application, marketing campaign.

 -   Utilized Bootstrap, JavaScript and HTML/CSS to create a clean and mobile-responsive website promoting a student-led marketing campaign.